kunal22823/EventMateUpdated/README.md

 The platform allows committee members to create and manage events, while students can view upcoming events, register for them, and receive email notifications so they never miss important college activities.

+Additionally, the system helps track and manage student participation credits earned through events.
+Committee members can also export student and event data for reporting and management purposes.
 ---

 # 🚀 Features